-- ongoing monitoring and exposure management that includes assessing individual and aggregate exposures across all lines of business and in geographical territories; - exposure monitoring and tracking against risk tolerances; and - performing on an ongoing basis, a range of extreme events and stress tests.
+- ongoing monitoring and exposure management that includes assessing individual and aggregate exposures across all lines of business and in geographical territories; - exposure monitoring and tracking against risk tolerances; and - ongoing stress tests and simulations of a range of extreme events.

-TRL utilises a third party catastrophe model to model the occurrence and severity of events for windstorm, hurricane, earthquake and flood.
+TRL utilises a third party natural catastrophe model to model the occurrence and severity of events for windstorm, hurricane, earthquake and flood.
 The model uses actual exposure sets of in-force policies as a proxy for future exposures which is further enhanced by monitoring trends and claims development.